felixkurnia7/Virtual-Reality-Project/README.md

 There are 3 main features in this project:

 <b>1.
 Speech Recognition</b>
-In this project, I am using Automatic Speech Recognition model from Whisper and run in local using Unity Inference AI.
+In this project, I am using Automatic Speech Recognition model from Whisper and run in local using <a href="https://huggingface.co/unity/inference-engine-whisper-tiny">Unity Inference AI</a>.
 The AI model that I am using is Bahasa Indonesia by Cahya/Whisper-medium-id.
 This feature will count the words per minute, volume, and filler words.

 <b>2.
 Eye Contact</b>
 For eye contact, the user must look at the virtual audience for a few seconds.
 When fulfilled, the eye contact value will increase.

 <b>3.
-Hand Movement<b>
+Hand Movement</b>
 Hand movement value is based on device controller movement with maximum value 100.

 To Implement the speech recognition model: